Australia's devastating bushfires continue to threaten LTM's home and community.

-The ground at the site I chose was red clay, different to the rich dark soil elsewhere on the property.
-It was like digging into rock so I waited for rain and dug when the ground was softer.
+The ground at the site I chose was red clay, different from the rich dark soil elsewhere on the property.
+It was like digging into the rock so I waited for rain and dug when the ground was softer.

 All the while I was hatching a plan for an efficient design that would not cost too much money.

 Choosing Fire Shelter Materials

 I considered building a structure from rendered straw bales because the clay I was digging was ideal for the render stage, but that would still involve some expense because I wanted it strong enough to have a living roof.

 My fire bunker was destined to be temporary, not permanent.
 I wanted a fire bunker that was strong and effective if needed, but I had insisted it would be inexpensive and I had implied I'd be using recycled materials.

 As word spread of a newcomer building a fire bunker one friendly couple offered me a Cinva Ram to make my own bricks.
 They hadn't used it for years and offered it to me as a gift.